New York Medical and Vascular Care

 Common symptoms of varicose veins include:

 Varicose veins are a common problem in both men and women, but several factors may increase your risk.
 For example, you’re more likely to experience varicose veins as you age.
-This is because getting older causes wear-and-tear on your vein valves.
+This is because getting older causes wear and tear on your vein valves.

 Other factors that increase your risk of varicose veins include pregnancy, being overweight, and having a family history of varicose veins.

 Do you experience leg fatigue, cramping, and pain?
 You might have Peripheral Vascular Disease.
-Ask us how we can help today.